-In accordance with Requirement of Affiliation 11, FIT has demonstrated a record of responsible fiscal management and has a prepared budget for the current year.
-Its financial resources and funding base are documented in criterion 3.
+FIT's financial resources and funding base are documented in criterion 3.
 FIT ensures an annual independent audit of its financial statements, including the financial statement of the FIT Student Housing Corporation, the FIT Foundation, and the FIT Student Association (as required by SUNY).
-In addition, in accordance with federal regulations, the college ensures an annual single audit of all federal funds (FY18 FIT Audited FS; FY18 Foundation Audited FS; FY19 FIT Audited FS; FY 19 Foundation Audited FS; FY 18 Management Letter FIT; FY 19 Management Letter FIT; FY18 Management Letter Foundation)
+In addition, in accordance with federal regulations, the college ensures an annual single audit of all federal funds (See audited financial statements for FIT, the FIT Foundation, the FIT Student Housing Corporation, and the FIT Student Association -- FY18, FY19, and FY20; audited financial statements for FIT Foundation, FY18, FY19, and FY20; as well as Independent Auditors Reports, FY18, FY19 and FY20).